Ensembl/plant-scripts/demo_scripts/README.md

 ### MySQL

 The examples for SQL queries to Ensembl Genomes database servers require the [MySQL](https://www.mysql.com) client.
+Depending on your Linux flavour this package can be named *mysql-client* or simply *mysql*.

 ### Perl